What’s a ‘local nature partnership’ and why do we need one?

 But we face big challenges.
 Many parts of Bedfordshire have been subject to sustained industrial activity or intensive farming for many years.
 This combined with a continued growth in house building and development has meant our wildlife and special places are left relatively disconnected across the county.

 Now, more than ever we need to strengthen the connection between Bedfordshire’s communities, economies and environment.
 We need to ensure that the benefits of our natural environment are properly valued – and in turn, that those precious assets are safeguarded into the future.

-It’s for these reasons that the Bedfordshire Local Nature Partnership was established in 2013 bringing together everyone with an interest in securing the benefits of our natural environment.
+It’s for these reasons that Bedfordshire Naturally was established in 2013 bringing together everyone with an interest in securing the benefits of our natural environment.
 Put simply, we’re all about connecting people with nature aiming to get the best outcome for everyone.

 Purposes & Aims

 - To protect and improve Bedfordshire’s natural environment